shaiksroof/Tabs_POC-iSS/README.md

-Here's a polished and refined version of your README:

----

 # 🌟 React Tabs

 The **React Tabs** application is centered around a dynamic and modular tabs component, designed to ensure **reusability** and **scalability**.
 This modular architecture enhances code maintainability, promotes a consistent user experience, and facilitates easier updates in the future.